benschneider/Generic-Sweepscript/README.md

-(Currenly uploaded and intended for myself)
+(Uploaded and intended for myself)
-Note: As I use the script I will improve it.

 This little script sweeps both a Yokogawa Voltage source and a VNA in CW mode, most setting on the VNA still have to be set by hand first.
 (This is more of a quick and dirty measurement)